Home / PhD Studentship Application Guidance Notes

 The EPO has to be external to the University where the Studentship is held; it can be a commercial trading company or other organisation with appropriate governance and financial infrastructure, able to provide supervision and opportunities for the student’s research programme and training which the student would not receive through a Studentship delivered solely by a university and which will enhance the student’s career prospects.

 There is no geographical restriction for the EPO.
 Non-exhaustive examples include companies, charities, professional bodies, service divisions of the NHS, NGOs or other not for profit agencies and service providers.
-It cannot be another University.
+It cannot be another University or an organisation which has an existing association with a university to deliver established PhD programmes.

 The EPO must make a valuable and meaningful contribution to the research project, the specific nature of which will depend on the proposed project, but must be more than the provision of resources.
 It must provide an appropriate training programme and work experience.
 It is anticipated that training will be delivered at the EPO though the placements and interactions should be tailored to the nature of the project and collaboration.
 The arrangement should maximise benefit to the student and project.